 Pansies and violas are in the same family and share many of the same attributes.
 Yet there are major differences between the two.
 Violas are smaller but produce a larger number of blooms.
 They are more resilient and last for several years under the right conditions.
 Pansies are bigger, come in more varieties, and are generally preferred.
-While less hardy than their predecessors, pansies under the right conditions, last for several seasons.
+While less hardy than their predecessors, pansies under the right conditions, last through spring.

 The ground is not the only place where they thrive.
-They also do well as container plants.
-Such as those with flowering Kale and ornamental cabbage.
-Regardless of the choice of plant, or method of planting, they will give winter scenery color when spring flowers and shrubs have gone dormant, and only the evergreens provide life to an otherwise barren landscape.
+They also do well as container plants and can be used alone or as companion plants with flowering kale and ornamental cabbage.
+Regardless of the choice of plant, or method of planting, they will give winter scenery color when spring flowers and shrubs have gone dormant. they add color when only the evergreens provide life to an otherwise barren landscape.

 For more information on these beautiful flowers for fall click HERE.

 Read more about Fall PLanting HERE